andy-hanson/mason-bad/README.md

 You can specify return types by putting the type right after the `|`.

-	decrement = |:Number a:Number
+	decrement = |:Int a:Int
 		"I am real legitimate Number"

 	decrement 1 \ Fails!

+The compiler handles these types specially using `typeof`:

+* Bool: Matches booleans.
+* Nat, Int, Real: Match numbers.
+Currently, Nat and Int will match any Real.
+* Str: Mathes strings.

+All other types are handled using `instanceof`.

+You can also describe your types in more detail using `[]`.
+Everything in the brackets is ignored.

+	passes-all-tests. |x:Int tests:Array[Fun[Int -> Bool]]
+		...

 Case
 ---

-Mason contains one built-in control flow.
+With `case` you can neatly deal with all the potential values of a variable.

 	count-string. |a
 		case a
 			= 0
 				"none"
-			< a 2
+			< _ 2
 				"some"
 			else
 				"lots"

 To test equality, use `=`.
-To do any other test, just write your expression on the line.
+To do any other test, just write your expression on the line. `_` stands for the value you `case` on.
 Use `else` for a fallback.
 If you don't provide it and none of the tests match, an error will be thrown.
 You can also `case` on types.